 Kindergarten students are dismissed at 3:20.
 Kindergarten students are not allowed to ride the school buses to and from home.
+Students in grades 1-8 are dismissed at 3:30 PM.
+Students follow a designated procedure to board the school buses between 3:30-3:45 PM.
+High School students are dismissed at 3:00 PM.

-Dismissal time is at 3:30 p.m. for 1st to 11th grade students.
-Students board the buses between 3:30 p.m. and 3:40 p.m.
-All students being picked up by an adult should be picked up on time.
+All students being picked up by an adult should be picked up on-time.
 To ensure the safety of all our students, they will only be released to adults listed on the Emergency Contact Form.
-A valid picture ID may be required if the person's identity is not known.
+A valid picture ID is required if the person's identity is not known.